praatikgote/InvestProject/README.md

 # InvestProject
-This is our iFnal year engineering final project of investing applications.
+This is our Final year engineering final project on investing applications.